top of page

 Legacy operational issues

-Issue #2.
-Activity for the progression of older tickets isn't just secondary, it is completely unguided.
+Issues 1 - 6: With a ticket-focused approach, teams naturally approach new tickets first and foremost.
+Activity for the progression of older tickets isn't just secondary, it is completely unguided, including when tickets are chased.

 Inappropriate delay and inertia is normal.
-Of particular harm, support conversations do not flow:
+Of particular harm, support conversations do not flow.

 Prone to failure at both ends, communication barriers are a primary cause of lost work time and needs failing to be met.
 Resulting frustration is where perception of service is at its weakest.